Code-Institute-Submissions/flask-training-calendar/README.md

 ## UX

-The inspiration for this project came when I was writing out a training schedule for an upcoming race and realised that, while there are many run tracking apps, very few deal with planning upcoming runs.
+The inspiration for this project came when I was writing out a training schedule for an upcoming race and realised that, while there are many run tracking apps, very few offer functionality to plan upcoming runs.
 I felt the opportuntiy was there for users to plan out training schedules and then be able to easily access the site to see what their planned run for the day consisted of.

 The visual theme for the site is kept relatively simple and consistent throughout the site.
-A background image of a silhouetted runner against the sun is used to evoke an inspirational sense of running.
+A background image of a silhouetted runner against the sun is used to evoke an inspirational view of running.
 I felt it is a powerful image and chose to give it a sharp focus throughout the site, dedicating a third of the screensize to it.
 On smaller devices the image of the runner is not visible.
 However I chose to keep the background image, as the viewable portion (an orange sky at sunset) makes the background visually interesting while still unobtrusive.
 Beyond that all information for the user is displayed intuitively to make it easy for the user to comprehend and interact with.